nicklleite/nicklleite.github.io/README.md

 # Hi, this is my CV

 Hey there!
 Glad you came.
-My name is Nicholas and I'm web developer from Ribeirão Preto, São Paulo, Brazil, South America, Earth...
-Focusing on Back-End development.
+My name is Nicholas and I'm full stack web developer focusing on Back-End development. from Ribeirão Preto, São Paulo, Brazil, South America, Earth...

-As a professional I work since 2013, beeing
-PHP my main programming language.
+I have worked professionally since 2013, using PHP as my main programming language.
 Since then, I've been working on several companies, developing websites, web systems for content and information management.
 On my personal projects, I'm focusing on making information and content management more human friendly.

 Information and content management are my passion now.
 And I know I can do a great job on this!